Role

 My personal contributions include:

-Designed the interface and created wireframes using Figma to visualize the app’s core functionalities
+Designed the brand, interface and created wireframes using Figma to visualize the app’s core functionalities

 Presented the final prototype to classmates and instructors, highlighting how the platform supports sustainable resource use and sustainable urban development